ifischer/cookiecutter-go/README.md

 Install new module
 ------------------

-This will add a new Go module depencency:
+This will add a new Go module depencency and save it to go.mod and go.sum:

 ```
 make build shell